improving-minnesota/react-workshop/labs/lab-04-flux.md

 }
 ```

 > This is the method that our **Actions** call when they are fired.
-Any component that is registered

-- Now let's test that this function does what we think it does:
+- Now let's test that this function does what we think it should:
-- Open **client/src/flux/flux.dispatcher.spec.js** and add the test below:
+- Open **client/src/flux/flux.dispatcher.spec.js** and add the suite below to the end of the Flux Dispatcher suite:

 ```javascript
 describe('handling a view action', function () {